Data Migration Phases – 5 Steps for a Successful Migration

 Data Migration Phase 1 – Discovery

 The first step of the data migration phases is the discovery.
 This phase will help to develop a high-level understanding of the current repository, which can include information about documents, containers, fields, locations and schedules.
-The current approach to security and access will be determined, and high-level information architecture of the targeted repository with be developed.
-In this phase we develop a comprehensive report that details any dependencies and constraints that have been identified.
-A review of information architecture and ROT (redundant, trivial and obsolete) information should be conducted to understand how this will impact the migration.
+The current approach to security and access, identification of ROT (redundant, trivial and obsolete) information, as well as current vs. target information architecture should be determined and included in a comprehensive report that details any dependencies and constraints that have been identified, to understand how it may impact the migration.

 Data Migration Phase 2 – Data Clean-up and Enhancement